 Day 3) You will begin the day by participating in the morning rituals in the ashram’s temple.
 Afterwards we will make a visit to our school where you will get to know the students we are teaching.

 Day 4) We will spend 3 hours in the early morning cleaning up the Yamuna River.
 After breakfast you will attend a lesson in Hindi language instruction to familiarize you with basic terms, short phrases and important vocabulary to facilitate your stay in Vrindavan and make your volunteer work more effective.
 In the evening we will go to visit more temples.

-Day 5) We begin the day by participating in the Gopeshwar puja (bathing ritual to honor Lord Shiva) which takes place in a very ancient Hindu shrine adjacent to the Vrinda Kunja Ashram.
+Day 5) We begin the day by participating in the Gopeshwar puja (bathing ritual to honor Lord Shiva).
+This action takes place in a very ancient Hindu shrine adjacent to the Vrinda Kunja Ashram.
 You will become part of a ritual which has been performed daily for 5000 years.
 After breakfast, volunteers will perform their respective duties.
 In the afternoon, there will be an instructional session introducing you to Indian classical and spiritual music.